 2. Filter hooks:

-These type of hooks have some content associated with them.
+These types of hooks have some content associated with them.
 Filer hook functions are used to modify the content at run-time, i.e either add/remove content or modify before the page is loaded.

-To extend the WordPress website, you have to first Install, Activa ate and Configure the required plugin, e.g WordPress SEO by Yoast.
+To extend the WordPress website, you have to first Install, Activate, and Configure the required plugin, e.g WordPress SEO by Yoast.

 If you have a self-hosted website, then you can install a number of plugins.
 But, if you are using WordPress.com then you cannot unless you upgrade to their business plan.

-Here you will find step by step guide to install a WordPress plugin.
+Here you will find step by step guide to installing a WordPress plugin.

 3 different ways to install WordPress plugin:

 1).
 Install a WordPress Plugin using WordPress Plugin Search (Search & Install)